Funny Games U.S.

 Ah, Funny Games.
 A movie I am very normal about and have never ever been bitter about people missing the point of.

 The creator, Michael Haneke, claimed that Funny Games wasn't meant to be horror, and that he had intended to make a movie that's pointless.
 Thankfully, he fucked up real bad and created an arthouse horror film that directly interrogates the audience about why they want to be voyeurs to a graphic display of violence against an innocent family, complete with the only 4th wall breaks I've ever appreciated in horror.
-I don't know, why am I here, watching a 10-minute-long shot of two parents mourning the son who was killed in front of them?
+I don't know, why am I here, watching a 10-minute-long shot of two parents mourning the son who was killed in front of them for the millionth time?

 The answer to that is, first and foremost, the acting.
 Everyone does a brilliant job- Michael Pitt in particular is fabulous as a skeevy, indomitable sadist- but the most impressive performance has to be Naomi Watts'.
 Am I biased?
 Of course, but my point still stands that she absolutely shines in this role, to an almost concerning amount.
 It's an exhausting movie to watch; I imagine it must have been doubly so to actually do the acting.
 The pain she- and the rest of the cast- portray feels so horribly real; it's impossible to not be enmeshed with the characters when the pain is so unrestrained, so ... ugly?
 In one particular scene, Watts has her own snot rubbed onto her face and hair- even in the small details, Funny Games refuses to let you see it for anything but what it is, and that certainly means no pretty crying.